veyon/docs/addons/network-discovery.rst

    :scale: 75 %
    :align: center

-You can start with with the default settings if the subnet of the computer is small enough, i.e. the IPv4 prefix is ``/24`` or the subnet mask is ``255.255.255.0``.
+You can start with the default settings if the subnet of the computer is small enough, i.e. the IPv4 prefix is ``/24`` or the subnet mask is ``255.255.255.0``.
 For larger subnets it's recommended to change the mode to :guilabel:`Scan network ranges` and add a group with a network range for testing (adopt the IP addresses to your environment):

 .. image:: images/network-discovery-large-subnet-test.png
    :scale: 75 %